jxnblk/blog/src/pages/blog/design-graph.md

 - **Themes** are collections of *scales* (and possibly *variants*) that encapsulate a particular visual design language.
   Ideally, themes follow a common interface (or schema) and can be swapped out in different implementations.

-The nodes are inherently interconnected and help form the larger graph.
+These nodes are inherently interconnected and help form the larger graph.

 ## Themes to Scales

-A *theme* object is composed of multiple *scales*
+A *theme* object is composed of multiple *scales*.
+These scales could include fonts, font sizes, colors, and more.

 <Graph
   nodes={[